Jacorb90/Prestige-Tree/docs/challenges.md

     }
 ```

-You can use inChall(layer, id) and hasChall(layer, id) to determine if the player is currently in a challenge,
-or has completed the challenge, respectively.
-These are useful for implementing effects.

 Each challenge should have an id where the first digit is the row and the second digit is the column.
-Individual upgrades can have these features:
+Individual Challenges can have these features:

 - name: Name of the challenge, can be a string or a function